Superconducting spintronics with electron symmetry filtering and interfacial spin-orbit coupling: Junction properties in the normal state

-The next step is to use Kirchoff current and voltage laws (KCL and KVL respectively) and the charge continuity condition to get a full model of the device composed of the two separate part.
+With these calculation results, we are able to model the system with a relatively simple approximation that satisfactorily reproduced the TMR vs bias experimental results.
 The final result is depicted in Figure~\ref{conductances-TMR-DV}f, where we can observe a nice fit to the experimental TMR($V$) curve of a N/F/F junction.
 Specifically, we solve \cite{GonzalezRuano2021-HB-TMR} the nonlinear circuit equations by using Kirchhoff voltage and current laws (KVL, KCL): The KCL or charge continuity condition, $I_1=I_2=I$, allows us to determine the voltage drops $V_1$ and $V_{2(P/AP)}$ at each barrier from the individual $i(V)$ of each of them (measured experimentally).
 The KVL provides the total voltage drop on the serial device, $V=V_1+V_{2(P/AP)}$.
-The total conductance will be $G_{P/AP}(V)=I/V$, and then the corresponding TMR$(V)=[G_P(V)-G_{AP}(V)]/G_{AP}(V)$ can be calculated.
+The total conductance will be $G_{P/AP}(V)=I/V$, and then the corresponding TMR($V$) from Eq.\ref{TMR:equation} can be calculated.
 We also used a parametrized $G_1(V)$ curve for the N/F part, adjusted to obtain the best fit of the final TMR($V$) curve for a real N/F/F junction.
 The result, shown in Figure~\ref{conductances-TMR-DV}f , accurately matches the TMR vs. bias in the N/F/F MTJs.